 This silly fantasy martial arts film was a commercial failure but has since become a cult classic.
 A mysterious green-eyed Asian woman arriving from China is abducted by the ghost of a 3,000-year-old warlord who needs her to break a curse.
 Kurt Russell plays the macho truck driver who agreed to pick her up for his friend, and ends up following her into a weird world underneath San Francisco to rescue her.

-Kris is kidnapped by a thief who hypnotizes her in order to steal everything she owns and injects her with a strange larva.
+Kris is kidnapped by a thief who hypnotizes her in order to steal everything she owns, and then injects her with a strange larva.
 She wakes up with no memory of what happened, but a year later meets a man who, unbeknownst to either of them, has been through the same experience.
 Is this really their story, or is it about the parasite they both share?
 Once the pigs and orchids become involved, it really gets interesting.

 In the near future, Gwen is a spokesperson for the Center for Advanced Health and Living, where she sells cosmetic procedures.
 Unfortunately, she is earning little and desperate to ensure her daughter, Jules’ happiness.
 She agrees to an experimental body-swapping procedure to make her look younger and more racially ambiguous, even though the procedure will cause her chronic pain and require her to get a shot every two hours to breathe.
 The story that unfolds is thoughtful, unnerving, and maybe too realistic.